Translate

 Directly beneath the plaster (its earliest date), small charcoal flecks were dated separately (sample 9965 and 10293) between 1615–1545 BCE, a "terminus post-quem" for plaster in the channel.
 At the end of the channel, above the plaster (the latest date) several grey and white laminations were found with charred material (sample 9964 and 10292), "ante-quem", understood to represent the channel was last used between 1535 and 1445 BCE.

-The water channel was only ever used, during these maximum 80 to 100 years, to propel water (by gravity) onto the bedrock floor of at least one of two rooms (1 and 3) of the Temple Zero complex immediately below (east of) Area U. The water channel was not used previously nor has it been used since.
+Samples above and closest to the plaster declare that the system was only ever used, during 30 of these maximum 80-100 years, to propel water (by gravity) onto the bedrock floor of at least one of two rooms (1 and 3) of the Temple Zero complex immediately below (east of) Area U. The water channel was not used previously nor has it been used since.
 Slaughtered animals would have frequently been processed and offered as a sacrifice, thus requiring water be flushed via the channel to clean blood and excrement.
 Almost 600 years later similar hydraulic systems were engineered and used in the first and second temples further up the mountain.

 Water Channel in blue -South (Top)